alii/pathcat/README.md

 # `pathcat` 🐾

 Simply path/URL building in JavaScript.
 Intelligently handles URL params and query strings.

-This library owes thanks to urlcat, but unfortunately it seems to be abandoned.
-You can mostly use pathcat as a replacement.
+This library owes thanks to urlcat, which unfortunately seems to be abandoned.
+Consider `pathcat` as a suitable replacement.

 ## Features